SymfonyCasts/testing/sfcasts/ep1/mocking-stubs.md

 *what* it should return when we call the `request()` method. *But*, *now* we need to teach our `$mockResponse` what *it* needs to do when we call the `toArray()` method.
 So right above, lets teach the `$mockResponse` that when we call, `method('toArray')` and it `willReturn()` an array of issues.
 Because that's what GitHub returns when we call the API.

 For each issue, GitHub gives us the issue's "title", and among other things, an array of "labels".
 So let's mimic GitHub and make this array include one issue that has `'title' => 'Daisy'`.
 !!!!!!!!!!
 Zoom back to the Github Issues to "see" which dino's we can use.....!!!!!!!!!!!!!!!!!!!
-And, for the test, we'll pretend she sprained her ankle so add a `labels` keey set to an array, that includes `'name' => 'Status: Sick'`
+And, for the test, we'll pretend she sprained her ankle so add a `labels` key set to an array, that includes `'name' => 'Status: Sick'`

 !!!!!!!!!!
 Zoom back to the Github Issues to "circling" Maverick!!!!!!!!!!!!!!!!!!!
 Let's also create a healthy dino so we can assert that our parsing checks *that*